nicesusake/codepath-prework1/README.md

 ← `script.js`: If you're feeling fancy you can add interactivity to your site with JavaScript.

+Implemented Features

+I added 5 more buttons to the game as well as nostalgic cartoon pictures to make it more fun and original.
+As well as I've sped up the game just a tiny bit so the game can flow more easily and challenging.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)

 ## You built this with Glitch!